yuphia/triangle3D/README.md

 ### Generating tests

 1. Run `./gen-gen/generator` in build directory
-2. Input three numbers: amount of triangles that you want in your test and two bounds for their coordinates.
+2. Input three numbers: amount of triangles that you want in your test and two bounds for their coordinates in specific order : first min, then max.

 After that a test file called test.dat is generated directly in build directory.
 You can run any of the apps using it.